vortexgpgpu/vortex_tutorials/assignment5.md

 # Assignment #5: How to add a new instruction

 In this assignment, you will learn how to add a new instruction by using intrinsics and extending the pipeline.
 You will add a software prefetch instruction.
-You will first add the new instruction to Sim-X, a functional simulator of Vortex, before implementing it in the pipeline (RTL programming).
+You will first add the new instruction to Sim-X, a functional simulator of Vortex, before implementing it in the pipeline using RTL programming.
 Since software prefetch is an instruction that is not currently supported by the RISC-V toolchain, you will first have to insert the new instruction using assembly code.

 ---